solarslurpi/GrowBuddies/docs/gus.md

 (make_gus)=
 ## Let's Make One {material-regular}`build;1em;sd-text-success`
 Given the heavy lifting Gus does, he has a nice set of tools available.
-First we need to build Gus's body.
+First, we need to build Gus's body.
 Next, we breathe life by installing the OS and tools...oooohhh...

-Here are two Gus's I've made:
+Here are two I've made:
 ```{image} images/Gus_2.jpg
 :align: center
 :scale: 40